Rubber Duck Debugging: Improve Your Debugging Skills

 - Explaining your code, line-by-line, to someone or to an inanimate object will help you find that bug

-- Teaching as a way of learning is an effective way to consolidate your understandings of a certain subject
+- Teaching as a way of learning is an effective way to consolidate your understanding of a certain subject

 - Don’t stress your pets with programming stuff